Priorities: What To Support

-This fund provides direct aid to students through scholarships, program and exhibit support, facility and technology enhancements, and mini-grants to faculty which are used to sponsor curriculum and research projects for inclusion in the classroom.
+This fund allows the Purchase College President to direct resources to areas of need.
+This could be student scholarships, program and exhibit support, facility and technology enhancements, mini-grants to faculty (to sponsor curriculum and research projects in the classroom), or other emerging issues.

 An endowed faculty position can be established with a minimum of $2.5 million for distinguished chairs, $1 million for professorships, and $500,000 for instructors.

 If you wish, you may direct your gift to a specific school, conservatory or discipline.